aptos-foundation/AIPs/aips/aip-61.md

 This AIP is concerned with:

-1. Explaining the intricacies of how OIDB accounts work
+1. Explaining the intricacies of how keyless accounts work
-2. Describing our initial Rust implementation of the OIDB transaction authenticator
+2. Describing our initial Rust implementation of the keyless transaction authenticator

 ### Out of Scope

  > What are we committing to not doing and why are they scoped out?

 1. Security of DNS and X.509 certificate ecosystem
-   - OIDB accounts rely on OAuth and OIDC, whose security in turn relies on the security of DNS and the X.509 certificate ecosystem.
+   - Keyless accounts rely on OAuth and OIDC, whose security in turn relies on the security of DNS and the X.509 certificate ecosystem.
    - So does all the software on the Internet, so we consider this out-of-scope
 2. Malicious wallet applications that impersonate a genuine wallet application
    - We assume an attacker is **not** able to publish a mobile phone app in (say) Apple’s App Store that impersonates a wallet’s registered OAuth `client_id`
    - We assume an attacker is **not** able to trick a user into installing a malicious desktop app that impersonates another app’s OAuth `client_id`.
-For this reason, we do **not** recommend managing applications for OIDB accounts that are desktop apps, since they are very easy to impersonate.
+For this reason, we do **not** recommend managing applications for keyless accounts that are desktop apps, since they are very easy to impersonate.
-3. In-depth discussion of auxiliary backend components necessary for OIDB accounts:
+3. In-depth discussion of auxiliary backend components necessary for keyless accounts:
    - **Pepper service**: will be the scope of a future AIP (see [the appendix](#pepper-service))
    - **ZK proving service**: will be the scope of a future AIP (see [the appendix](#(oblivious)-zk-proving-service))
    - **Consensus on JSON Web Keys (JWKs)**: will be the scope of a future AIP (see [the appendix](#jwk-consensus))